MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Substrings/README.md

 ## Assumptions

-The decimal part of any values passed to a function will be ignored.

-The functions will return values of `(-1, -1)` if passed invalid values.
+If invalid values are passed to a substring, then the original string is returned.

 ## Functions

-### left
+### left()

-This function return a substring, starting with the first character on the right.
+This function returns a substring, starting with the first character on the left.

 #### Example code